goud670/fast-food-APP/README.md

+Development Setup
+Clone the repository and run the following commands:

+flutter pub get
+flutter run

 This project focuses on the design and development of a mobile web-based application that allows customizable fast-food ordering, which hopes to overcome the shortcomings in the existing online food ordering platforms.

 ![image alt](https://github.com/goud670/fast-food-APP/blob/23e76ee562f34de49cd7dbf1cb91b44c5ac82b14/FAST-FOOD%20APP.png)